10 Commercial Leasing Terms to Know

 Definitions Source: The NAIOP Research Foundation

 These terms are good to know, but they are just the tip of the iceberg.
 If you’re working through a commercial real estate deal you need to have an expert in your corner.
-If you want guidance, text/call me at 805.900.3000.
+Visit our contact page or call 805.900.3000 to discuss your situation.